WATCH NOW: How to Prepare Your Pet for an Emergency

 Unless you’re a doomsday prepper or live in a disaster-prone area, disaster readiness isn’t something most of the rest of us think about regularly.
 However, being prepared in an emergency situation can mean the difference between life and death for you—and your pets.

 So, how should pet owners prepare for the unexpected?
-The HSUS has come up with a must-have list for a pet preparedness kit in case of disaster.
+The HSUS has come up with a must-have list for a pet emergency preparedness kit in case of disaster.
 The HSUS suggests that a fully-equipped pet disaster kit include all of the following:

 - Five days’ worth of food and water

-- All of your pets’ medications and medical information
+- All of your pets’ medications and medical information in a waterproof container

 - The contact information for your veterinarian

 - Up-to-date photographs and detailed descriptions of your pets